Umami Pot

 Instructions

-• Poke several holes in chicken breast with a fork.
+• Pierce the chicken breast with a fork to help the seasoning soak in.
 If any parts are thicker than 1 inch (2.5 cm), make cuts to reduce the thickness to less than 1 inch (2.5 cm).

 sarada chicken_instruction-1

-• Mix water, sugar, and salt in a ziplock bag until they dissolve.
-Add the chicken and let it marinate in the refrigerator for at least 3 hours (overnight is also fine).
-Take the ziplock bag out of the refrigerator at least 30 minutes before cooking in the next step to allow the chicken to come to room temperature.
+• Mix water, sugar, and salt in a Ziploc bag until fully dissolved.
+Then, add the chicken, seal the bag, and let it marinate in the refrigerator for at least 3 hours (overnight is also fine).
+Take the bag out of the refrigerator about 30 minutes before cooking in the next step to allow the chicken to come to room temperature.

 sarada chicken_instruction-2

-• Heat a large pot filled with plenty of water (ideally half a gallon/1.9 liters or more per 2 servings).
-Once it comes to a boil, immerse the ziplock bag with the chicken into the pot.
-If the chicken is not fully submerged in the water, place a heat-resistant bowl or something similar on top to weigh it down.
+• Fill a large pot with plenty of water (ideally half a gallon/1.9 liters or more per 2 servings) and bring it to a boil.
+Once boiling, immerse the Ziploc bag with the chicken in the pot.
+If the chicken is not fully submerged in the water, place a heat-safe bowl or something similar on top to weigh it down.
 Cover the pot, turn off the heat, and let it sit for at least an hour.

 sarada chicken_instruction-3

-• Remove the ziplock bag from the pot and cut the chicken into bite-sized pieces.
+• Remove the Ziploc bag from the pot and cut the chicken into bite-sized pieces.

 sarada chicken_instruction-4